How can you create new Photo Album ?

 By epoche in forum iPad General Discussions

 apple how to create a photo album on facebook from a ipad 1

 create new album on ipad with pictures already on ipad?

 grouping ipad pictures into albums

 how do i create a new album on ipad1

-how do you create an album on facebook with an ipad
+how do you make a new album on facebook ipad

 how to create new album on ipad 1